ahmedasad/Langchain-QnA-over-Document/README.md

 Created a **Course Instructor** Chatbot for the course **Introduction to Computer Science**.
 Where Students can ask question related to the against the given knowledge to the chatbot

+## Prompt
+"""You are a teacher having conversation with student.\
+            Use the following pieces of context to answer the question at the end.
+If you don't know the answer, just say that you don't know, don't try to make up an answer. \
+                otherwise tell the student that you don't have this knowledge in book.

+Human: {question}
+{context}
+teacher:
+"""
 ## Demo
 https://github.com/ahmedasad/Langchain-QnA-over-Document/assets/20832655/e1ecf2df-99e6-43bf-82f8-1623fb7a3ce4